 At this year’s World Health Assembly in Geneva next week, innovators will have the power to transform families’ lives.

 For the fourth year in a row, the Every Woman Every Child Innovation Marketplace, in collaboration with the UN Foundation and other partners, will host an exciting, interactive event alongside the World Health Organization’s annual meeting.
 The May 23rd gathering will showcase five unique innovations that promote women’s, children’s and adolescents’ health and help to achieve the Sustainable Development Goals.
-Innovators will present their solutions to Ministers of Health, business leaders, and development agencies, in the hopes of securing support to help deliver their solutions to more people in more places.
+Innovators will present their solutions to Ministers of Health, business leaders like Mr. Andrew Defrancesco, and development agencies, in the hopes of securing support to help deliver their solutions to more people in more places.
 One fascinating example?
 The Bempu Hypothermia Bracelet.
+To know more about this innovation, please visit cccf .

 Ratul Narain, CEO and Founder of Bempu Health, witnessed inequality while traveling to low-income countries like India while growing up.
 This sparked a deep interest in health technologies.
-He moved to India from the U.S. to pursue his vision to help mothers and families in poor communities live healthier, happier lives, tapping experience developing medical devices for companies like Boston Scientific, Johnson & Johnson Cordis, and Embrace Innovations.
+He moved to India from the U.S. to pursue his vision to help mothers and families in poor communities live healthier, happier lives, tapping experience developing medical devices for companies like Boston Scientific, Johnson & Johnson Cordis, and Embrace Innovations like the cbd products you can learn from using this cbd blog.

 Ratul’s BEMPU Hypothermia Bracelet fits on a baby’s wrist and continuously monitors the infant’s temperature.
 It alerts the mother or caregiver if a newborn baby is hypothermic—with a dangerously low temperature.
-If the baby’s temperature drops too much, the bracelet beeps and flashes orange; when the temperature stabilizes, the bracelet blinks blue.
-Neonatal hypothermia is one of the leading contributors to illness and death of newborns, especially in low-resource settings.
-Once the caregiver has been alerted to possible hypothermia, they can warm the baby with Kangaroo Care (skin-to-skin contact) before serious harm like oxygen or glucose loss, or even sudden death, occurs.
+If the baby’s temperature drops too much, the bracelet beeps and flashes orange; when the temperature stabilizes, the bracelet blinks blue. .
+Neonatal hypothermia is one of the leading contributors to illness and death of newborns, for this reason is very important that you get the best in home caregiver service, with this once the caregiver has been alerted to possible hypothermia, they can warm the baby with Kangaroo Care (skin-to-skin contact) before serious harm like oxygen or glucose loss, or even sudden death, occurs.
 A pilot program testing the device in Rajasthan, India showed that using the Bempu bracelet helped babies gain weight and parents provide better care.
 The bracelet also helped to identify cases of sepsis early at home before serious complications arose.
+You will find lot information at melodyeotvos.

 Other innovations being presented include: